 Theme Class number of times Description MEMS modeling 2 Multi-physics modeling in microscale.
 MEMS modeling 2 Electro-mechanical coupling analysis.
 MEMS simulation 2 System level simulation in MEMS.
-Electrostatic 3 Electrostatic canages and estructors.
-The arm and application devices microsystem 3 Electrostatic sensors and actuators.
+Electrostatic 2 Electrostatic sensors and actuators.
+Theory and application devices microsystem 3 Electrostatic sensors and actuators.
 Theory and application devices.
-Dhysical sansars 1 Physical sensors as a fundamental application in microsystem.
+Dhysical concors 4 Physical sensors as a fundamental application in microsystem.
 Accelerometer, Physical sensors 4 vibrating gyroscope, pressure sensors.
-Micro total analysys 4 Chamical analysis system and his sansing device using microsystem system 4 Chemical analysis system and bio-sensing device using microsytem.
+Micro total analysys 4 Chemical analysis system and his sensing device using microsystem system 4 Chemical analysis system and bio-sensing device using microsytem.

-【Textbook】Provided in the lecture.
+【Textbook】 Provided in the lecture.

-【Textbook(supplemental)】Provided in the lecture.
+【Textbook(supplemental)】 Provided in the lecture.

-[Prerequisite(s)] Students are required to take the 10G203 course "Micro Process and Material Engineering".
+[Prerequisite(s)] Students are required to take the 10G203 course Micro Process and Material Engineering.

 [Additional Information] The student can register only to this class 10G205, but it is required to be able to take consecutive classes at Friday 4th and 5th.
 Those students who want to take this course has to contact Prof. Tabata (tabata@me.kyoto-u.ac.jp) by the end of 1st term.
-The student of this class is strongly recommended to take a course 10V201 "Introduction to the Design and Implementation of Micro-Systems" (10V201), which is a practice for designing microsystem.
+The student of this class is strongly recommended to take a course 10V201 Introduction to the Design and Implementation of Micro-Systems(10V201), which is a practice for designing microsystem.
 Those who want to take 10V201 have to take training course for CAD in advance.

-Introduction to Quantum Science
+Introduction to Quantum Science 基礎量子科学